 - Who can donate?

-No limitations.
-South Carolina taxpayers are eligible for a State income tax credit on up to 60% of their State liability.
-Exceptional SC is a 501(c)(3).
-Donations to a 501(c)(3) are deductible on your federal taxes. as allowed by IRS regulation.
+- In addition, donations to a 501(c)(3) are deductible on your state and federal taxes as allowed by IRS regulation.
 Please consult your CPA/financial advisor for more information on donating to non-profits.
 (State deductibility only applies if the tax credit is not used.)

 - Can parents and family members donate?

 Absolutely!
 However, please note that there is no “quid pro quo.”
 The Exceptional SC board does not have access to the names of donors while making funding decisions.
-Our funding of students is based only on eligibility documents and incumbency.
+Our scholarship decisions are based solely on eligibility documents and incumbency status.

 - Will additional awards be made?

 Incumbents will receive fall and spring awards.
 As additional funds become available, new students to the program will also receive awards.